ryanpearl48/Portfolio/README.md

 Some of the pages included are the tech cards, portfolio, playgorund page, and login.
 ---
 ## 💡 Features
-* 🌙 Dark and light modes for a comfortable browsing experience
+🌙 Dark and light mode toggle for an optimal browsing experience 📚 Interactive tech cards and project showcase
+🎮 Playground page for experimentation and learning
+🔐 Account creation and login functionality (just for fun!)
 ---
 ## 📸 Screenshots